 There are diamonds in the rough of hunting land for sale in Montana.
 You don’t see these on the normal big ranch real estate website.
 You need someone that knows your budget and what you are looking for.
 Your budget dictates the property that you are looking for.
 Do you want to catch a 20” brown trout then go out and take a monster mule deer?
 Or are you looking for a hunting camp that a few friends can hunt public land and make great memories for 10 years?
 Montana is the last best place and trying to find anything like it is getting more difficult every day.
 This is why you need someone that knows your requirements and is watching hunting properties and knows Montana.

 If you are looking for your special hunting land for sale in Montana or a Montana hunting ranch for sale, please feel free to contact me.
 We travel all through Montana looking at hunting land for clients so we can help if you are looking for just pheasant hunting land or if you are wanting to hunt monster mule deer or any other big game hunting.
 Whether you are looking for a large hunting ranch or are trying to find a smaller parcel that you can hunt the adjacent public land, we can help you find the right spot.
 We can find you a place that can create memories and potentially make a handsome return!
+If you are a buyer and looking without representation, I would encourage you to find someone you can trust to represent you.
+Buying land with water rights, minerals and for hunting has several pitfalls that can cost you money and heartache.
+The beauty is that buyer representation will not cost you one penny and can save you thousands if not hundreds of thousands of dollars.
+The commission is paid by the seller and you are protected by a knowledgeable person that knows the areas and has been through similar transactions.

 If you found this article useful I would like to suggest two more articles you might be interested in.
 Ranches for sale in Montana and Buying Montana Ranch, 13 Things to Ponder are both good articles for someone considering purchasing a ranch in Montana.
 If you are starting to look for hunting land, a farm or ranch in Montana you need buyer representation!
 Contact us to help find the right property and protect your interests!
 Venture West Ranches has represented both buyers and sellers, we own ranches and can help navigate you through what is sometimes the best investment you will ever make!